Comparison: PureVPN vs Invisible Browsing VPN

 Unique Selling Proposition of Invisible Browsing VPN

-There is a chance that my editor will disagree with me on this (and probably edit this part out), but ibVPN does not have a unique selling proposition.
+There is a chance that my editor will disagree with me on this (and probably edit this part out), but ibVPN does not have a unique selling proposition as compared to the best VPN providers in the industry.
 It has DNS service but you don’t get access to ibVPN DNS services for free unless you either buy the one of the two high-end packages that ibVPN offers.
 The other way to access get ibVPN’s DNS service is to subscribe separately to it – hence my reluctance towards considering it a unique selling proposition.

 Some ibVPN reviews will argue that ibVPN’s hyper-segregated pricing plan is its unique selling proposition, but I don’t buy that.
 Creating an over-complex pricing plan cannot be equivalent to delivering a unique feature good enough to be a selling proposition.

 ibVPN has some neat server management going on.
 At the time of writing this invisible browsing VPN review, the VPN service provider had 130+ servers up and running in 47 countries.

 This is an industry where competition is evolving rapidly and if you have less than 100 servers you will have a tough time attracting in customers when you stand against other VPN service providers who have over 200 servers.

 One could argue that a server is only as good as the load it can take or the IPs that it can offer. ibVPN seems to be offering no more than 2000 dynamic IPs.

 The way I see it, (and other ibVPN reviews will agree with me) segregating customers on the basis of their need for a VPN will help ensure that customers have to share their servers as little as possible.